WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 ### Structure and Configuration:  The Matching Engine

-The [matching engine](../../../engine/matcher/doc/README.md) receives Events from the collectors, processes them with the configured Rules, and in case of a match, generates the Actions to be performed.
+The [matching engine](../../../engine/matcher/doc/README.md) is the core of the Tornado Engine.
+It receives Events from the collectors, processes them with the configured Rules, and, in case of a match, generates the Actions to be performed.

 Two startup parameters determine the path to the Rules configuration: